pingforhelp/BCA/Docs/English/Lit/Chapter-01.md

 Ans: In the Poem "**Coramandel fisher's**", the metaphor as the sea as a mother revell's a deab-seated attitude of reverence, trust and intimacy the fisherman have for the sea.
 This comparison tells us that the sea is not meraly a sour source of lively food.
 But, a living entity that provides, nurtures, and protect them.

 The fisherman's attitude toward the sea:
-1. The sea as a provider or.
-Just as a mother food for her children, the sea offers the fishermen (testing/leaping) which they defend for survival.
+1. The sea as a provider or just as a mother provides food for her children, the sea offers the fishermen (testing/leaping) which they defend for survival.
 2. The sea as a protector.
-Despite the interent danger's of the sea the fisherman possess a fearless attitude.
-Because they belive the sea will protect them.
-In the face of a strome, they belive that."He who holds the storm by the ther will hide in his breast our lives".
+Despite the intense dangers of the sea, the fisherman possesses a fearless attitude.
+Because they believe the sea will protect them.
+In the face of a strome, they believe that."
+He who holds the storm by the ther will hide in his breast our lives".
-3. A sence of kin time with money on By Personifying the sea as a mother, the Poet emphazias The fishermen's profound connections to the nature world.
+3. A sence of kin time with money on By Personifying the sea as a mother, the Poet emphasis The fishermen's profound connections to the nature world.
 They don't see on the sky as hostile force, but as family.

 # Q5.
 Which lines of the Poem inspire courage and confidence in the fisher men? explain.